Context Objects in Entry Point and Custom Module Scripts

-Every SuiteScript 2.x script needs to use an entry point, whether it's an entry point script or a custom module script.
-Each entry point should match up with an object you define in the script, which is usually a function.
-When it is, it's called an entry point function.
+Every SuiteScript 2.1 script uses an entry point, whether it is an entry point script or a custom module script.
+Each entry point should correspond to an object defined in the script, which is usually a function.
+When it does, it is called an entry point function.

 Most of the time, an entry point function gets access to an object provided by the system.
 This object lets your script access data and take actions based on the context where the script is running, which is why it's often called a context object.